 No. Students who meet all the requirements and have been officially accepted to Palomar Promise will be notified via email that their status has been changed to Confirmed Promise student.
 Promise applicants should log into their MyPalomar (eServices) to view their application status for Palomar Promise.
 Click here for more information on how to view your status.

-You are able to submit your Palomar Promise application on a continuum, with no specific deadline.
-However, all applications will be reviewed and considered on a first-come, first-served basis dependent upon availability of funds.
+All applications will be reviewed and considered on a first-come, first-served basis dependent upon availability of funds.
 Therefore, it is best to submit your application early and to make certain you meet all other requirements early in the application period.
 Finally, keep in mind that your application will be considered complete and eligible for review based on the following:

 - Palomar College application submission date via CCCApply (OpenCCC)